thaisc98/cube-3d-threejs/readme.md

 - Renders a 3D cube in the browser.
 - Fully interactive: Rotate and zoom in/out using mouse controls.
 - Powered by Three.js.
-- Manipulate the metalness, roughness, aoMapIntensity and displacementScale
+- Manipulate the metalness, roughness, aoMapIntensity and displacementScale with tweakpane.

 ## Prerequisites